 - Think through any disrupters.
 When you have kids, especially a lot of kids, you can expect things won’t go as planned.
 Try to think through common events that tend to disrupt your morning so you can be prepared with your routine.
 Things like Drs. appointments that you know will happen mean you can make a different routine for days like that.
-Other things to think about are illness, for kids or mom, things outside your control like weather or people stopping by/calling.
+Other things to think about are homeschooling with sickness in the house and other things outside your control like weather or people stopping by/calling.

 - Write your routine.
 The great thing about making a morning routine is you can make it specific to your family.
 Maybe you want to start yours with a start time, or not, It can work either way.
 Since I have a wide range of sleepers, Our routine doesn’t start at a specific time, although I do have a time they need to be awake by.
 Everyone can follow the same routine or you can have different routines for different kids.
 A child who can do things for themselves will be different from the child who needs help.

 Now you have a routine, that has all the things you think are important to happen each and every day to get your homeschool day started right.

 Routines are great tools to help you stay on track, and they are super fun to make, but it’s likely you will find there is a disconnect between the plan you make and how it actually works.

 Warning: That is normal.